ralphjsmit/filament/docs/10-testing/04-testing-schemas.md

 });
 ```

-> If you have multiple forms on a Livewire component, you can specify which form you want to check using `assertSchemaSet([...], 'createPostForm')`.
+> If you have multiple schemas on a Livewire component, you can specify which form you want to check using `assertSchemaSet([...], 'createPostForm')`.

 You may also find it useful to pass a function to the `assertSchemaSet()` method, which allows you to access the form `$state` and perform additional assertions: